viral32111/website/dynamic/page/home.md

 The inspiration behind this design stems from wanting to create a fast, minimalistic website that would work well across any device from any time.
 It does not require any weird CSS hacks or browser-specific selectors, nor does it violate any HTML standards.
 The layout is easy to manage and adapts well to new content using my on-the-fly Markdown to HTML converter.

 The only exception to "*any device from any time*" is security.
-This web server requires clients to support TLS 1.2 or 1.3, EC certificates, and strong cipher suites.
+This web server requires clients to support TLS v1.2 or newer, EC certificates, and strong cipher suites.
 See the [security page](/security) for more details about the security of this website.

 ### Archives